Decree 140/2007: Presidential decree declaring rational and efficient energy use a national priority

 - Cogeneration: develop a plan to promote and regulate the cogeneration of electricity and heat with new and existing energy providing companies

 - Energy efficiency standards and labelling: designate maximum and minimum standards of energy efficiency for electric appliances and machines produced or commercialised in the country; propose a timeline to ban the production, importation and commercialisation of incandescent light bulbs

 - Public lighting: implement system technologies to make public street lighting and traffic lights more energy efficient

-- Transportation: improve the management and distribution of public transportation in regards to energy consumption; with corresponding authorities develop minimum stan-dards of efficiency for new automobiles; initiate a monitoring and maintenance program for public vehicles, commercial transportation vehicles and taxis and limou-sines; design a public education campaign about the impacts of the excessive driving of automobiles
+- Transport: improve the management and distribution of public transport in regards to energy consumption; with corresponding authorities develop minimum stan-dards of efficiency for new automobiles; initiate a monitoring and maintenance program for public vehicles, commercial transport vehicles and taxis and limou-sines; design a public education campaign about the impacts of the excessive driving of automobiles

 - Residences: initiate a system of energy certification for newly constructed residences in co-operation with construction-industry associations, architect associations and universities; introduce energy efficiency as an indicator of construction quality in the academic departments of engineering and architecture; indicate maximum energy consumption guides for new homes based on regional geographies; optimise solar energy in new construction projects; incentivise reduction of energy consumption in existing residences; develop a strategy to design 'massive systems' of water heating using solar technology

 - Climate Change-Clean Development Mechanism (CDM): evaluate the role of